 I’d also love to know what questions you have about Mod Podge photo transfer medium in the comments!
 And if you’re ready to watch the video of the process, all you have to do is click “play” in the center of the in this post!

 Are you ready to try it??
-Just click on the image below to get Mod Podge photo transfer craft ideas!
+Visit our Mod Podge photo transfer craft ideas!